 Avoid being pessimistic

-Take risks, it will pay off
+Take risks, it’ll pay off

+While you don’t want to run the risk of turning anyone off with your Hinge answers, you also want to make sure that your profile stands out.
 Sure, there are probably a million people who like The Office, but wouldn’t it be even better to find just one person who is as into 90s anime as you are?

 Showcase your real personality and interests, even if they’re a little weird.
 The right person will love you for it, and even the so-called wrong people will think you’re way more interesting than every other profile that mentions loving pizza.